xster/flutter-wiki/Tree-hygiene.md

 8. Once everything is green and you have an LGTM, land your patch.

 9. Watch the post-commit tests on the dashboard to make sure everything passes.
 If anything goes wrong, revert your patch and study the problem.
+You should aim to be the one to revert your patch.
+You will be racing everyone else on the team who will also be trying to revert your patch.

 _See also: [[What should I work on?]]_